dbones/dbones.github.io/_posts/2020-06-28-rancher-istio-tls.md

     - httpbin.example.com
 ```

-Once this is deployed and you try to call this endpoint, it will close the connection and you will not be able to access the port using 'nc -z-v 123.43.234.55 31390'
+Once this is deployed and you try to call this endpoint, it will close the connection and you will not be able to access the port using `nc -z-v server-ip 31390`

 This is due to a missing component called the Secrects Discovery Service (SDS).
 Which is not deployed by default for Ranchers Istio v1.4